mysmartgrid/libklio/README.md

 2. klio-sensor: Tool for the manipulation of sensors and sensor data.
 3. klio-export: Export the stored data in several different formats.

-Each commend comes with its own builtin help, so e.g.
+Each command comes with its own builtin help, so e.g.

     $ klio-store -h